15th Venice Architecture Biennale | Pavilion of Ireland

 Drawing of the Alzheimer’s Respite Centre © Níall McLaughlin Architects, 2010

-Alzheimer’s is a form of neurodegenerative disease which damage brain’s synaptic connections, leading to progressively-worsening spatial disorientation and loss of short-term memory.
+Alzheimer’s is a form of neurodegenerative disease that damage the brain’s synaptic connections, leading to progressively worsening spatial disorientation and loss of short-term memory.

-The installation at the Biennale, part of a larger project entitled Losing myself, consists of audio recordings and video-projections of the plan of the center.
-Yet, such plan is well far from usual, and intentionally incoherent.
+The installation at the Biennale, part of a larger project entitled Losing Myself, consists of audio recordings and video projections of the plan of the center.
+Yet, such a plan is well far from usual, and intentionally incoherent.

 Losing myself, installation view, photo © Inexhibit, 2016